mthorrell/gbnet/paper/paper.md

     def gb_step(self):
         self.xgb.gb_step()
 ```

-The new parts of this code (mainly in comparison to PyTorch code) are `XGBModule`, the wrapper on XGBoost and `gb_step`, a method used to update the underlying XGBoost model.
+The key components of this code are `XGBModule`, the wrapper for XGBoost, and `gb_step()`, a method that updates the underlying XGBoost model.
+The `gb_step()` method is called after each forward pass to update the gradient boosting model, while PyTorch's autograd system handles the updates for the linear component.

-As seen in this example, once an instance of `XGBModule` has been defined, it can be combined with any other model logic supported by PyTorch.
-This straightforward example demonstrates GBNet’s ease-of-use in defining complex models.
+As demonstrated in this example, once an instance of `XGBModule` is defined, it can be combined with any other model logic supported by PyTorch.
+This straightforward example illustrates GBNet's ease-of-use in defining complex models.

 GBNet is the first software package to combine state-of-the-art gradient boosting software with neural network packages in a near-seamless and general way.
-Other packages either solve similar problems by providing Gradient Boosting packages with slightly more complex capabilities (@DBLP:journals/corr/abs-2007-09855, @ordinalgbt) or, simply as a method to combine GBMs and Neural Networks, resort to different types of stacking or other more complex combinations (@dndf, @deepgbm, @ndt, @node).
+Other packages either solve similar problems by providing Gradient Boosting packages with slightly more complex capabilities [@DBLP:journals/corr/abs-2007-09855, @ordinalgbt] or, when combining GBMs and Neural Networks, resort to different types of stacking or other more complex combinations [@dndf, @deepgbm, @ndt, @node].
 GBNet allows users of the world's best gradient boosting packages to explore many of the rich architectural possibilities available through PyTorch.

 ## Research Applications

 Several research areas stand to benefit from GBNet.
-GBNet itself contains a forecasting application (`gbnet.models.forecasting`) that has improved performance over Meta's Prophet algorithm [@taylor2018prophet] on a set of benchmarks seen in the notebook linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/simple_forecast_example.ipynb).
-The package also provides an ordinal regression implementation (`gbnet.models.ordinal_regression`) featuring the ordinal loss which itself is complex, has fittable parameters and is not included in either XGBoost or LightGBM.
+The package includes a forecasting application (`gbnet.models.forecasting`) that demonstrates improved performance over Meta's Prophet algorithm [@taylor2018prophet] on a set of benchmarks, as shown in the notebook linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/simple_forecast_example.ipynb).
+The package also provides an ordinal regression implementation (`gbnet.models.ordinal_regression`) featuring the ordinal loss, which is complex, has fittable parameters, and is not included in either XGBoost or LightGBM.
 A notebook [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb) demonstrates the ordinal regression application.

-More broadly, GBNet may benefit any researcher looking to leverage non-parametric methods while still retaining structural control over their model.
-In particular, researchers using PyTorch mainly for its ability to produce outputs suited for their application may prefer GBNet at times because XGBoost and LightGBM themselves are incredibly robust.
-Neural networks can be finicky, requiring many small adjustments and normalizations, while GBMs often just work.
+More broadly, GBNet may benefit any researcher looking to leverage non-parametric methods while maintaining structural control over their model.
+In particular, researchers using PyTorch primarily for its ability to produce outputs suited for their application may prefer GBNet at times because XGBoost and LightGBM are robust estimators.
+Neural networks can be finicky, requiring many small adjustments and normalizations, while GBMs often work reliably with minimal tuning.

 Research into network architectures specifically tailored for GBMs may also hold intrinsic value.
 Several classic architectures previously explored exclusively with pure neural network methods are now accessible for GBMs through GBNet.
 Important concepts and methods such as embeddings [@mikolov2013distributed], autoencoders [@hinton1993autoencoders], variational methods [@kingma2013auto], and contrastive learning [@hadsell2006dimensionality] may exhibit novel and interesting properties when integrated with GBMs.